renesas-rz/meta-renesas-ai/README.md

 URI: **https://github.com/renesas-rz/meta-renesas.git**
 tag: certified-linux-v2.1.8 (3a4fae402a34c92fd231e1b8c077a6964a90186f)

-The meta-rzg1-gcc-linaro meta-layer should be used when including TensorFlow v2.3+ as GCC v7.3 is required.
+The meta-rzg1-gcc-linaro meta-layer should be used when including TensorFlow-lite v2.3+ as GCC v7.3 is required.
 Read *meta-rzg1-gcc-linaro/README.md* for more details.